alienlebarge/alienlebargech-v3/src/_content/articles/2020-02-16-radio-music.md

 - Hip-Hop acapellas works very well with this technique.
 You have an exemple in [my last jam at 19:00](https://www.patreon.com/posts/2020-01-31-jam-33624070).
 - Putting different kinds of samples on the same stations (audio files) are nice.
 I have a station contains only badass movie punch line.
 It results in a mix of great words like "motherf ... kill ...
 U gonna ...
 Sparta !!!"

+## Next step

+Apply the same technique but pass the output trough a VCA wich is controlled by the same trigger as the Radio Music's reset.

 I hope you will have fun.